kaiser-rpg/KaiserRPG.github.io/pages/rule/damage/type.md

 **Cut**: This damage is done by weapons moving in a slicing motion.
 Objects carried by strong winds and swinging axes are common sources of this damage type.

 **Impact**: When you are struck by heavy blunt objects, or run into them, you take Impact Damage.
-Falling a great distance and Warhammers are common sources of this damage.
+Falling a great distance and warhammers are common sources of this damage.

 **Thrust**: Weapons that deal damage by impaling deal Thrust damage.
 Spears and arrows are common sources of this damage.